-We are an ethical company.
+We are an Ethical Company.
 That statement means a lot more to us than getting a few recycling bins and overusing the word natural.
 Ethical business practices go beyond the ecological and enter every decision that a company makes.
-Many temptations and short cuts exist in the business world to take short cuts with fiscal and legal compliance as well as information security and customer privacy issues.
+Many temptations and short cuts exist in the business world to take short cuts with fiscal and legal compliance as well as information security, privacy and customer data issues.
 But our ethics weigh on us to resist those temptations and do everything correctly, in the interests of our customers whilst complying to relevant legislation.

 When we started up Natural Intimacy we acknowledged that online security and data protection would be a big deal.

 Our first decision was to host our websites in a data centre located in Switzerland.
 It’s not just physically safe.
-Being in Switzerland means it’s unlikely any governments would be snooping on our customers data due to the legal protections offered by Swiss law.
+Being in Switzerland means it’s unlikely any governments would be snooping on our customers data.
+The legal protections offered by Swiss law are very reassuring.

 Then we took a look at where our customers email addresses might end up being stored or used.

 On our web store we enabled a ‘guest’ option which allows customers to make a purchase without providing an email address.
 About half of our customers use the option which is a significant sign of our customers thinking on this issue.